Paula's Body Shop

 Let’s look again at our list of FM similarities and apply logic to the healing process:

 • Generally sensitive individuals: Acknowledge this sensitivity and use it to help you cultivate more peaceful home, work, and play environments, not the least by setting up-front, firm boundaries that are centered on your core values.
+Boundaries also mean letting people be accountable for their actions vs. "loving too much" and taking on responsibilities that are not ours.

 • Sugar, grain, starch, and refined food intolerance: Set a total daily limit (in carbohydrate count minus fiber) and stick to it; 20 grams at the low end and 200 at the high end.
+See update at the end of this article for an updated resource you might come to love.

 • Food allergies/sensitivities: Get blood tested or follow instructions for elimination diets to reduce allergic food intake.
 This diet can also do wonders and is a good place to start.
+Look into, also, removing all seed oils as a fat source, as they are highly inflammatory for many people.
+Our brains, nervous systems, and connective tissue need a goodly amount of fat, and the amount and kind will likely be unique to each person.

 • Synthetic/Chemical intolerance: Stop ingesting synthetic chemicals, most of which are found in processed foods; clean your liver.
 This is a product I happen to love, for my own use, by Planetary Herbals.